devleaks/golfleague/common/docs/guide/intro.md

 The league manager then adds the golf course, and at least one tee set from which golfer will play.
 Again, you need to enter the tee set’s slope and index rating if you want to use the handicap system.
-You may also add hole details such as hole par, length, and handicap index.
+You may also add hole details such as hole par, length, and stroke index.
 You must enter these details if you wish to enter score hole by hole or print custom scorecards.

 This completes the setup of your « environment » .
 You can now refer to these